Deep Multimodal Fusion for Generalizable Person Re-identification: Experiments

 \subsection{Comparison with State-of-the-arts}

-In this section, we compare the performance of CNN-based and transformer-based methods in Table~\ref{table2}.
-During the experiment, we perform training on Market-1501, MSMT17, MSMT17$_{all}$ and RandPerson dataset, and then evaluate on Market-1501, CUHK03, and MSMT17 respectively.
-Overall, our method outperforms the state-of-the-art methods such as OSNet\cite{zhou2019omni}, QAConv\cite{liao2020interpretable}, QAConv-GS\cite{liao2022graph} and TransMatcher~\cite{liao2021transmatcher} on several standard benchmark datasets.
-To be more specific, our DMF method can achieve a rank-1 accuracy and mAP accuracy of 50.6\% and 21.5\% respectively on MSMT17 dataset when trained on Market-1501 dataset.
-When compared with the second best approach TransMatcher~\cite{liao2021transmatcher}, our multimodal fusion method DMF leads a significant improvement by \textbf{+3.3\%} and \textbf{+3.1\%} in terms of rank-1 and mAP accuracy respectively on Market-1501 dataset, also with a notable improvement of \textbf{+1.2\%} and \textbf{+1.2\%} on CUHK03 dataset.
-When trained on RandPerson dataset, our method can obtain a remarkable performance of 78.7\% and 52.0\% in terms of rank-1 and mAP accuracy on Market-1501 dataset, leading a great improvement of \textbf{+1.4\%} and \textbf{+2.9\%} when compared with the second best approach TransMatcher~\cite{liao2021transmatcher}.
-In addition, as for the cost of training time, our DMF method costs nearly 3 GPU-days and 0.5 GPU-days for pre-training and fine-tuning respectively, which allows our method more adaptable in practical scenarios.
+In this section, we compare the performance of CNN-based and transformer-based methods in Table~\ref{table2}, Table~\ref{table3} and Table~\ref{table4}.
+During the experiment, we fine-tune our pre-trained model on Market-1501, MSMT17 and RandPerson dataset, and then evaluate on Market-1501, CUHK03, and MSMT17 respectively.
+Overall, our method outperforms the state-of-the-art methods such as OSNet~\citep{zhou2019omni}, QAConv~\citep{liao2020interpretable}, QAConv-GS~\citep{liao2022graph} and TransMatcher~\citep{liao2021transmatcher} on several standard benchmark datasets.
+To be more specific, our DMF method can achieve a rank-1 accuracy and mAP accuracy of 50.6\% and 21.5\% respectively on MSMT17 dataset when fine-tuned on Market-1501 dataset.
+When compared with the second best approach TransMatcher~\citep{liao2021transmatcher}, our multimodal fusion method DMF leads a significant improvement by \textbf{+3.3\%} and \textbf{+3.1\%} in terms of rank-1 and mAP accuracy respectively on MSMT17 dataset, also with a notable improvement of \textbf{+1.2\%} and \textbf{+1.2\%} on CUHK03 dataset.
+Surprisingly, with the synthetic dataset RandPerson for training, our method can obtain a remarkable performance of 78.7\% and 52.0\% in terms of rank-1 and mAP accuracy on Market-1501 dataset, leading a great improvement of \textbf{+1.4\%} and \textbf{+2.9\%} when compared with the second best approach TransMatcher~\citep{liao2021transmatcher}.
+In addition, as for the cost of training time, our DMF method only costs nearly \textbf{3.5 GPU-days} and \textbf{0.5 GPU-days} for pre-training and fine-tuning respectively even with a large-scale dataset (nearly 2,028,600 image-text pairs) for multimodal fusion, which allows our method more efficient and adaptable in practical scenarios.